austinchong01/drive-frontend/TEST.md

             - rename file to same "displayName"
         - updateFileLoc
             - file with same name into new folder
-            - file into own folder
+            - file already in new folder
         - deleteFile
             - delete raw file
     - API